Conte-Ecology/hydrographyCrosswalk/huc_to_catchments/README.md

 database.
 All featureids not assigned in the previous section are addressed in this section.
-These instances include catchments without related `truncated_flowlines` (e.g. coastal catchments) as well as those that do not intersect any HUC12 are processed by this method.
+These instances include catchments without related `truncated_flowlines` (e.g. coastal catchments) as well as those that do not intersect any HUC12.
 Similar rules to the previous method are followed:

 1. Any catchment with a single HUC12 intersection is assigned to that HUC12.